Conte-Ecology/basinCharacteristics/soilDrainageClass/README.md

 Soil Drainage Class
 ===================

-# IN PROGRESS....

-This script produces a spatial dataset of geology that is categorized as "surficial coarseness", based on the Soil Survey Geographic Database (SSURGO).
+This script produces a spatial dataset of the soil drainage class of the soil based on the Soil Survey Geographic Database (SSURGO).
+This classification is qualitiative so these categories are reclassified to numeric values for spatial averaging.

 ## Data Sources